Overview

 • tell the consumer how to withdraw the consent

-For more information, see the Consumer Data Right Rules.
+The Consumer Data Right Rules specify additional information that must be provided in relation to specific consent types.
+Accredited data recipients also have regard to consumer experience guidelines in designing their consent processes.
+For more information, please refer to Part 4 of the Consumer Data Right Rules.
 You can also view specific requirements for accredited data recipients’ websites and apps on the IT requirements page

 Privacy safeguards

-The security and integrity of the Consumer Data Right is upheld by 13 privacy safeguards, contained in the Competition and Consumer Act 2010 and supplemented by the CDR Rules.
+The security and integrity of the Consumer Data Right is upheld by 13 privacy safeguards, contained in the Competition and Consumer Act 2010 and supplemented in Part 7 of the Consumer Data Right Rules.

-The privacy safeguards are regulated by the OAIC and set out the privacy rights and obligations for participants in the CDR.
+The privacy safeguards are regulated by the Office of the Australian Information Commissioner (OAIC) and set out the privacy rights and obligations for participants in the Consumer Data Right.
 They cover:

 1. open and transparent management of CDR data